Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 Ten’Gewek considered it respectful to *focus* on whoever they were talking to, and liked to make and hold eye contact during a conversation.
 They were much like humans in that regard.
 Well, humans in the anglosphere, anyway.
 Ferd had an *intense* gaze, one just as strong as Yan’s.
 Wilde met it levelly and never wavered, though that honestly ran against all his instincts.

 He shook his head.
 "Not yet, mate.
-I’ve bigged it up as best I can, but Professor Daniel is, uh…"
+I’ve bigged it up as best I can, but Professor Daniel is, uh..."

 Ferd nodded and broke eye contact to look back toward the mainland.
 "Afraid for us," he finished.
 "Mind-strong and means well, but he is body-weak.
 I think, does not *understand."*